 MAKING IDEAS INTO REALITY

-I am a freelance product development & production manager, specializing in made in USA garments and accessories.
+I am a product development & production manager, with a focus on in made in USA garments and accessories.
 Stateside, I work mainly in NYC and Los Angeles, but also work with manufacturers in the San Francisco Bay Area.
 Overseas I work with manufacturers in Italy, Portugal, Peru, Argentina, Mexico, China, and Indonesia.

 I am expert in product development, with a strong understanding of construction, helping take designs to a factory with well thought out details that are realistic and designed correctly for a target price point.
 Building a strong foundation with well-organized product development is the key to ensuring production runs smoothly, so ideally I participate in both the development and production management process.

 I have been working as a product development and production manager for my entire career.
 Most of the people I work with have known me for a decade or more, so I can help you answer the questions you don’t know to ask and connect you to the people who can help make it happen.

 I genuinely love what I do and am happy to admit that I continue to learn daily, even after being in the industry for what seems like forever.

 Courtney began her career in fashion in 1999, selling handmade surf trunks by seamstress Sato Hughes, who had been making bespoke shorts for Kanvas by Katin since 1961.
 A few years later, Courtney worked as a vintage buyer for Japanese distribution company Ragtime Cowboy and Imonni alongside owner and designer Eiko Wise.
 Eiko was ahead of the curve in terms of vintage reconstruction, ‘up-cycling’ oversized caftans and dated maxi dresses to create renewed clothing.
 From these two women, Courtney learned the details of fashion construction and handmade clothing production.